FortinetCloudCSE/style-guide/content/40examples/_index.md

 ## IPv4 addresses

-Use addresses from and RFC1918 space that is in a seperate class from the lab space you are working in.
+Use addresses from and RFC1918 space that is in a separate class from the lab space you are working in.
 For example, if leveraging 172.16.0.0/16 in the lab environment, use 10.0.0.0/8 or 192.168.0.0/16 space when showing examples outside the lab environment.

 ## IPv6 addresses